 Private Health Information (PHI) Authorization Template

-PHI Authorization Form – to be used when the research project will require the research participant to provide permission to access private or protected health information from a covered entity AND you do not readily have access to the covered entity’s own PHI Authorization form.
+PHI Authorization Form – to be used when the research project will require the research participant to provide permission to access private or protected health information from a covered entity and you do not readily have access to the covered entity’s own PHI Authorization form.
 Minimal information is required to be added since most of the language found in this form should not be revised.
 The template provides language that meets the standard requirements regulated by the Health Insurance Portability and Accountability Act.

 Advertisements / Fliers

-While researchers are NOT required to use the templates for advertisements or fliers, the UNL IRB offers the following examples for use:
+While researchers are not required to use the templates for advertisements or fliers, the UNL IRB offers the following examples for use:

-Report New Information, Unanticipated Problems, Non-compliance, Serious Adverse Events, etc.
+Reportable New Information, Unanticipated Problems, Non-compliance, Serious Adverse Events, etc.

 Translation Certification Guidance and Form – to be used when any documents related to an IRB approval or determination must be translated from either English to a particular language or vice versa.